emqx/cloud-docs/en_US/data_integration/confluent.md

 confluent kafka topic consume -b <topic-name>
 ```

-##### Establish VPC Peering Connection with EMQX Cloud Deployment
+##### Establish VPC Peering Connection with EMQX Platform Deployment

 After you create the cluster, you need to add peering in Confluent Cloud console.

 1. From the navigation menu, click **Cluster settings**, and then click the **Networking** tab.
 Click the **Add Peering** button.

 2. Enter the vpc information.
-You can get the information from the **VPC Peering Connection** section on the deployment Overview page of your deployment on the EMQX Cloud console.
+You can get the information from the **VPC Peering Connection** section on the deployment Overview page of your deployment on the EMQX Platform console.
 Click the **Save** button.

 3. Check the VPC Peering Connection status.
    - If the connection status is `Inactive`, go to the Cloud deployment to accept the peering request.
 Enter the vpc information of the confluent cloud cluster and click **Confirm**.